What Is Christian Nationalism? The Complete Guide

 Whether Christian nationalism violates the First Amendment is a tricky question.

-The First Amendment protects people’s deepest beliefs and protects petitioning for laws and policies that one believes in.
-Believing in Christian nationalism doesn’t violate the First Amendment.
+The First Amendment protects people’s deepest beliefs, and believing in Christian nationalism doesn’t violate the First Amendment.

-What is not in question is that the First Amendment and the Constitution overall prevent:
+What’s not in question is that the First Amendment and the Constitution overall prevent the government from:

 What could Christian nationalism look like in practice?